 1. Premium Resources:

-The following Premium Units are available for this Period:
+The following Premium resources are available for this Period:

 This sequence includes the middle centuries of the imperial age of Chinese history, when China’s identity as a Confucian, bureaucratic state is tested, confirmed and refined.